Highlights

 It was around 2013 that regulatory authorities worldwide imposed strict restrictions on testing cosmetics and their ingredients on animals.
+This development led to the ideation and conceptualization of a digital twin of the human skin.

 “The digital twin of human skin is developed based on a concept called ‘multiscale modeling’ which mimics the skin’s physiochemical nature,” explains 32-year-old Rakesh Gupta—a budding scientist at TCS Research.